netguru-training/pairguru/README.md

  Uncomment tests in `spec/validators/title_brackets_validator_spec.rb` and add validations for movie title that match all the criteria.

+ Hint: It can't be solved via regular expressions.

  ### Task 5 - comments
  Our users want to comment on movies.
 Let's add feature that allows them to do that.